 EnerSys and its predecessor companies have been manufacturers of industrial batteries for over 125 years.
 Morgan Stanley Capital Partners teamed with the management of Yuasa, Inc. in late 2000 to acquire from Yuasa Corporation (Japan) its reserve power and motive power battery businesses in North and South America.
 We were incorporated in October 2000 for the purpose of completing the Yuasa, Inc. acquisition.
 On January 1, 2001, we changed our name from Yuasa, Inc. to EnerSys to reflect our focus on the energy systems nature of our businesses.

-In 2004, EnerSys completed its initial public offering (the "IPO").
-The Company's registration statement (SEC File No. 333-115553) for its IPO was declared effective by the Securities and Exchange Commission (the "SEC") and the Company's common stock commenced trading on the New York Stock Exchange, under the trading symbol "ENS".
+In 2004, EnerSys completed its initial public offering (the "IPO") and the Company's common stock commenced trading on the New York Stock Exchange, under the trading symbol "ENS".

 Key Developments